AriPal/articles/Readme.md

     </div>
 );
 ```
 When the user clicks on the button to Generate an Excel file, the function `generateExcelFile()` is invoked.
-This function runs a method `authContext.aquireToken(resource: string, callback: TokenCallback)` to check if the id token exists or not by returning 3 arguments `errorDesc`, `token`, and `error`:
+This function runs a method `authContext.aquireToken(resource: string, callback: TokenCallback)` which returns 3 arguments in the callback function (`errorDesc`, `token`, and `error`):

 ```ts
 function generateExcelFile() {